-Pier 27 is an example of iconic architecture that enriches the public realm while raising the bar for future development on the lake.
-Four articulated pier buildings are arranged on a north-south axis, each pair of piers connected by a three-storey cantilevered ‘bridge’ that evokes the gantries used to load cargo on and off freighters in Toronto Harbour.
+Pier 27 is an example of iconic architecture that enriches the public realm while raising the bar for future waterfront development.
+The first phases of the project consist of four articulated pier buildings arranged in pairs, each pair connected by a three-storey cantilevered “bridge” that evokes the gantries used to load cargo on and off freighters in Toronto Harbour.